 During her marriage to Vic Damone, they appeared as guests on the June 17, 1956 episode of What’s My Line:

 By the end of the sixties, however, Hollywood had abandoned her.
 Near the end of her life, Pier tried to resuscitate her career by appearing in some low-rent projects to demonstrate that she was still working.
 This was one of those projects.
 There are reports that she wanted to keep this film out of distribution, and it’s easy to understand why she felt that way.
 This project had to do her career more harm than good.
-Not only is it a bad film, but everything about her appearance in it is disappointing.
-First, she looked older than her 37 years; second, her overacting in one sequence was embarrassing; and finally, Addio was a cheapjack piece of erotica which should theoretically have been far below her pay grade.
+Her face looked older than her 37 years, her overacting in one sequence was embarrassing (scene 202 in the video link below), and Addio was a cheapjack piece of erotica which should theoretically have been far below her pay grade.
+Unfortunately, Addio Alexandra was not the low point of her career desperation.
+That would be Octaman.

 Did her despondency about the state of her life and career lead to suicide?
-There is a lot of debate.
+There is a lot of debate about that.
 She did die of a drug overdose at 39.
 Was it an accidental overdose?
 Suicide?
 An error by her physician?
 We will never know for sure.
 We can’t conclude that she took her own life, but neither can we rule out the possibility, given her emotional state in those final years.

 Pier Angeli